Panagyurishte: Geography

 The town is located in a mountainous area.
 It lies in the Sredna Gora mountain range.
 To the north of it, near Panagyurski kolonii, is Mount Bratia (1519 m).
 The Luda Yana river flows through the town, which joins with its other part after the village of Popintsi to form the Luda Yana River.
 The railway station is the last station on the Plovdiv-Panagyurishte railway line.
 Through the town passes the second class II-37 road, which connects the town of Dospat in the Rhodope Mountains through Zlatitsa Pass in the Balkan Mountains with the main road A2 - Hemus motorway (at the village of Dzhurovo, Pravets Municipality).
-Panagyurishte is the administrative centre of the municipality, which includes 9 other settlements.
+Panagyurishte is the administrative centre of the homonymous municipality, which includes 9 other settlements.
 Neighbouring settlements are: the resort settlement Panagyurski kolonii (15 km to the north), the village of Oborishte (10 km to the west), the village of Banya (11 km first to the south and then to the west), the village of Bata (8 km to the south) and the town of Strelcha (12 km to the east).